Windsor Castle: 13th century

 The Curfew Tower in the Lower Ward was commissioned by Henry III and remodelled in the 19th century.

 King John undertook some building works at Windsor, but primarily to the accommodation rather than the defences.
-The castle played a role during the revolt of the English barons: the castle was besieged in 1214, and John used the castle as his base during the negotiations before the signing of Magna Carta at nearby Runnymede in 1215.
+The castle played a role during the revolt of the English barons: the castle was besieged in 1214, and John used the castle as his base during the negotiations before the sealing of Magna Carta at nearby Runnymede in 1215.
 In 1216 the castle was besieged again by baronial and French troops under the command of the Count of Nevers, but John's constable, Engelard de Cigogné, successfully defended it.

 The damage done to the castle during the second siege was immediately repaired in 1216 and 1221 by Cigogné on behalf of John's successor Henry III, who further strengthened the defences.
 The walls of the Lower Ward were rebuilt in stone, complete with a gatehouse in the location of the future Henry VIII Gate, between 1224 and 1230.
 Three new towers, the Curfew, Garter and the Salisbury towers, were constructed.
 The Middle Ward was heavily reinforced with a southern stone wall, protected by the new Edward III and Henry III towers at each end.

 Windsor Castle was one of Henry III's three favourite residences and he invested heavily in the royal accommodation, spending more money at Windsor than in any other of his properties.
 (Note: The other two residences favoured by Henry III were the Palace of Westminster and Clarendon Palace.)
 Following his marriage to Eleanor of Provence, Henry commissioned a luxurious palace in 1240–1263, based around a court along the north side of the Upper Ward.
 This was intended primarily for the queen and Henry's children.
 In the Lower Ward, the king ordered the construction of a range of buildings for his own use along the south wall, including a 70 ft (21 m) long chapel, later called the Lady Chapel.
 This was the grandest of the numerous chapels built for his own use, and comparable to the Sainte-Chapelle in Paris in size and quality.
 Henry had the Great Hall that lay along the north side of the Lower Ward repaired and enlarged with a new kitchen and commissioned a covered walkway between the Hall and the kitchen.
 The work was characterised by the religious overtones of the rich decorations, which formed "one of the high-water marks of English medieval art".
 The conversion cost more than £10,000.
 The result was to create a division in the castle between a more private Upper Ward and a Lower Ward devoted to the public face of the monarchy.
 Little further building was carried out at the castle during the 13th century; the Great Hall in the Lower Ward was destroyed by fire in 1296, but it was not rebuilt.